PriceBlocs/react-priceblocs-js/README.md

 ### Checkout

-- Use the `checkout` function from context to start a checkout session by passing a single price or collection of prices as an argument
+- Use the `checkout` function from context to start a checkout session
+- `checkout` accepts wither a single price or a collection or resources as an argument

 ```javascript
 const { checkout } = usePriceBlocsContext()